Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Inhaled anticholinergics or short-acting beta-2-agonists may be used.
 In this situation nebulized forms are frequently used.
 Theophylline is not recommended, because it provides very little benefit and carries a risk of serious side effects.

 Corticosteroid medications may be given either through a vein (intravenously) or by mouth (orally), for up to 2 weeks.
-While 14 day treatment is common, a 5 day course may be just as effective in keeping patients from having another attack for at least 6 months.
+Most COPD guidelines recommend that treatment of exacerbation be 5-7 days.

 These may be used if there are signs of infection, such as fever or yellow or green phlegm.

-For some patients, initiating pulmonary rehabilitation after an acute attack can also be effective in reducing hospitalization and improving symptoms.
+For some people, initiating pulmonary rehabilitation after an acute attack can also be effective in reducing hospitalization and improving symptoms, and possibly even improving mortality.

 Anticholinergic medications relax the bronchial muscles and open up the airways.